nicholas-papachriston/dotfiles/README.md

 # dotfiles

-Largely inspired by The Amazing Grandos AKA Pauls [dotfiles](https://github.com/paul/dotfiles).
+Largely inspired by Paul's [dotfiles](https://github.com/paul/dotfiles).

 This repository contains configuration files (dotfiles) for various tools and applications.
 By using [GNU Stow](https://www.gnu.org/software/stow/), these configurations can easily be managed and deployed across different systems.